loicoudot/java4cpp-sample/README.md

  - Calling methods
  - Managing hierarchie of classes
  - Deal with enums and arrays
- - Transparently catch Java exception as regular C++ exception
+ - Translation of Java exception as regular C++ exception
+ - Multi-threadings environment
+ - Dynamic class loading

 The `pom.xml` file instruct maven to compile the Java classes into a jar and then execute java4cpp on this jar to generate C++ proxies inside the java4cpp directory.